Jay-Feng2008/Neural-Network-from-Scratch/README.md

 ![image](https://user-images.githubusercontent.com/101462429/164531202-7627c915-c780-46f5-954b-8b07b462d13a.png)

 # Running
-For mac and linux users, first download the
+For mac and linux users, first download the repository containing all codes.
+Then run the executable files in a terminal.
+You might need to change the permissions first if the terminal returns "permission denied".
+`sudo chmod 775 <filename>`